simeononsecurity/simeononsecurity.ch/content/guides/mastering-dotnet-framework-4-security-best-practices/index.en.md

 ### Authentication and Encryption for Remoting Services HTTP Channels (V-225228 	APPNET0060 	SV-225228r615940_rule)

-To enhance the security of .NET remoting services, it's crucial to utilize **authentication and encryption** for HTTP channels.
+To enhance the security of .NET remoting services, you need to use **authentication and encryption** for HTTP channels.
 This guards against unauthorized access and data interception.
 Microsoft recommends transitioning to Windows Communication Framework (WCF) due to its improved security features, minimizing reliance on outdated .NET remoting capabilities.

 #### Script to Detect HTTP Remoting Channel Configuration